syncfusion-content/wpf-docs/wpf/PropertyGrid/Mask-Support.md

 ![Restrict user input using built-in editor in the PropertyGrid control](Getting-Started_images/Binding-with-any-object_img1.png)

- Here, `Age`, `Experiance` and `ID` properties is a `int` type properties, they allow only the whole number inputs. `EmployeeName` is a string type property, so `TextBox` is assigned as a value editor and all the text will be allowed.
+ Here, `Age`, `Experience` and `ID` properties is a `int` type properties, they allow only the whole number inputs. `EmployeeName` is a string type property, so `TextBox` is assigned as a value editor and all the text will be allowed.

 ## Restrict user input using attributes

 You can restrict the user to enter particular character or value for the one or more specific property item by setting the `Regex` based mask to the `MaskAttribute` property.

-N> You can apply mask attribute to property of type Object or string only.
+N> You can apply mask attribute to property of type `Object` or `string` only.

 {% tabs %}
 {% highlight C# %}